 Most babies love mirrors.
 If you hold a baby in front of a mirror, she may smile, pat the glass, or even try to kiss her reflection.
 But young children do not know who the person in the mirror is.
 She may even think her own reflection is another baby.
-When are children able to recognize themselves and how do scientists study this?
+When can children recognize themselves, and how do scientists study this?
 Let’s find out how mirrors make great scientific tools!
 You can even try this at home!

 It takes time to recognize “me!”

 Before they’re 15 months old, babies don’t seem to recognize themselves as themselves in the mirror.
 These babies stared at their reflections and may have found them familiar, but they didn’t react any differently when they saw the red spots on their noses.
-But by 21 months, most infants tried to touch or wipe their nose.
+But by 21 months, most infants tried to touch or wipe their noses.
 These babies knew that they were the baby in the mirror!
-They had reached a new level of self-awareness and recognized themselves (Lewis & Brooks-Gunn, 1979)!
+They had reached a new level of self-awareness and recognized themselves!
+(Lewis & Brooks-Gunn, 1979)

-Researchers also studied children’s self-awareness as a way to learn about emotions such as embarrassment.
-First, they used the makeup test to see which of the children tried to touch or wipe the red spots on their noses.
+Researchers also studied children’s self-awareness to learn about emotions such as embarrassment.
+First, they used the makeup test to see which children tried to touch or wipe the red spots on their noses.
 Then they over-complimented the children to see if they would get embarrassed.
-For example, the children were told many times that they were smart, cute, had beautiful hair and lovely clothes.
-Other children were asked to dance in front of a group of unfamiliar adults.
+For example, the children were often told they were smart, cute, and had beautiful hair and lovely clothes.
+Other children were asked to dance in front of unfamiliar adults.
 The children who touched their red noses in the mirror were the only ones who showed embarrassment.
 Those who didn’t touch their noses did not show signs of being embarrassed (Lewis, Sullivan, Stranger & Weiss, 1989).

 These experiments show that a certain level of self-awareness is needed before children experience emotions like embarrassment.
-Once children are aware of themselves as individuals, they become more sensitive to the ways people might see them.
-They also become more aware of how people think differently, and that other people might have feelings that are different from their own.
+Once children are aware of themselves as individuals, they become more sensitive to how people see them.
+They also become more aware of how people think differently and that other people might have feelings that are different from their own.
 This awareness provides a foundation for emotions like empathy and envy (Lewis, 2000), which is part of a child’s social and emotional development.

 New feelings for toddlers

 As children near their second birthday, they show another amazing stage of development.
 It’s called self-recognition!
-Share in the new experiences your child is discovering and the new feelings that are emerging.
+Share in the new experiences your child is discovering and the new emerging feelings.
 This is a great time to help your child learn how to handle emotions.
 By sharing these new emotions, you’ll have new opportunities to grow closer to your child.

 Helpful parenting tips

-- Observe and celebrate these new emotions as they begin to emerge in your child.
+- Observe and celebrate these new emotions as they emerge in your child.

 - All emotions should be supported.
-Be caring and responsive to your child as he may not understand what he’s feeling.
+Be caring and responsive to your child, as he may not understand his feelings.